The Silver Spoon

 The Silver Spoon is a 1933 British comedy crime film directed by George King and starring Ian Hunter, Garry Marsh and Cecil Parker.
-It was produced and distributed as a quota quickie by Warner Brothers and was shot at the company's Teddington Studios in London.
-The Silver Spoon is classed by the British Film Institute as a lost film.
+It was written by Brock Williams and produced as a quota quickie by Warner Brothers.
+It was shot at the company's Teddington Studios in London.

+Preservation status

+The British Film Institute has classed The Silver Spoon as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

 Synopsis

-The screenplay concerns a homeless man who admits to a murder he did not commit in order to protect a woman.
+A homeless man admits to a murder he did not commit in order to protect a woman.